GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Finnegans_Wake/Helen_Fall.md

 >  It's too in your face and on the nose

-Have you ever read Finnegans wake? it is the least "on the nose" book you will ever read.
+Have you ever read Finnegans Wake? it is the least "on the nose" book you will ever read.
 The *grin* on Helen's face as she dies is "in your face" smile.
 If you can make even one single person smile....

 > there's nothing concrete to say it has nearly as much to do with the show as you're emphasizing